The Ultimate Guide to Matcha

 These are my top three recommended brands for high quality matcha!

 - Ippodo Tea: Ippodo is where I source my matcha from.
 They’re a family owned business that started back in 1717; their matcha is absolutely impeccable.
 Additionally, they have a variety of different matchas from sweeter light grades to more bold matcha, depending on your preference.
-I personally love their Ummon matcha for every day drinking!
+I routinely buy their Ummon and Sayaka matcha – I personally love their Sayaka matcha for every day drinking!

 - Breakaway Matcha: Another great matcha brand similar to Ippodo.
 The quality, flavor and color of their matcha is impeccable.
 Their cold brew matcha is my favorite!